ramsayleung/ramsayleung.github.io/content/en/post/2025/a_telegram_spam_blocker_bot_based_on_bayesian.md

 I usually listen to podcasts while running and cooking. 《[软件那些事儿(A podcast in Chinese about history and story behind software)](https://podcasts.apple.com/us/podcast/%E8%BD%AF%E4%BB%B6%E9%82%A3%E4%BA%9B%E4%BA%8B%E5%84%BF/id1147186605)》[^fn:1] is one of my favorites, hosted by [栋哥](https://liuyandong.com/sample-page)&nbsp;[^fn:2].
 Because I enjoyed 栋哥's show, I took the chance to join his Telegram channel.

 栋哥's Telegram channel [汗牛充栋](https://t.me/huruanhuying)&nbsp;[^fn:3] is primarily used for releasing podcast information.
-He once opened the comment function, but it unexpectedly attracted a flood of crypto-related users posting spam, leading him to disable comments:
+He once enabled the comment for channel, but it unexpectedly attracted a flood of crypto-related users posting spam, leading him to disable comments:

 {{< figure src="/ox-hugo/spam_concert.jpg" >}}